ricmclaughlin/ricmclaughlin.github.com/_posts/2016-09-16-aws-developer-elasticbeanstalk.md

 - immutable - no downtime; add ASG with new version to test; easy rollback; doubles number of instances temporarily which may bump up against EC2 region limits and costs money; updates during maintenance window use this method (not available for Windows platforms)

-- Blue/Green - no downtime; just like immutable but with a new ELB as well; switch DNS to change from blue to green; Database layer gets replaced too so you will need to run RDS outside of Elastic Beanstalk.
+- Blue/Green - no downtime; just like immutable but with a new ELB as well; switch DNS to change from blue to green; Database layer gets replaced to so you will need to run RDS outside of Elastic Beanstalk.

-Each deployment has an ID that increments each deployment and instance configuration change.
-You can ignore healthchecks which determines if the deployment wait until the instance comes up healthy or simply continue...
-If an app is created from console or eb cli it will default to a rolling deployment but if created from SDK or AWS CLI it will default to an all-at-once deployment

-## EB Configuration Settings
+## Environment Configurations

 The EB environment has many settings that are evaluated from higher to lower in precendent.
 Config changes are processed separate from deployments.
 If you modify the underlying resource between environment changes they get overwritten.
 The word "update" is associated with configuration change applied to an environment.